SumoLogic/sumologic-documentation/docs/integrations/databases/postgresql.md

 1. Generate a Sumo Logic access key and ID for a user that has the Manage Monitors role capability in Sumo Logic using these[ instructions](/docs/manage/security/access-keys#manage-your-access-keys-on-preferences-page).
 Please identify which deployment your Sumo Logic account is in, using this [ link](/docs/api/getting-started#sumo-logic-endpoints-by-deployment-and-firewall-security).
 2. [Download and install Terraform 0.13](https://www.terraform.io/downloads.html) or later.
-3. Download the Sumo Logic Terraform package for PostgreSQL alerts: The alerts package is available in the Sumo Logic github [repository](https://github.com/SumoLogic/terraform-sumologic-sumo-logic-monitor/tree/main/monitor_packages/postgresql).
+3. Download the Sumo Logic Terraform package for PostgreSQL alerts: The alerts package is available in the Sumo Logic GitHub [repository](https://github.com/SumoLogic/terraform-sumologic-sumo-logic-monitor/tree/main/monitor_packages/postgresql).
 You can either download it through the “git clone” command or as a zip file.
 4. Alert Configuration: After the package has been extracted, navigate to the package directory terraform-sumologic-sumo-logic-monitor/monitor_packages/**postgresql**/

 Edit the **postgresql.auto.tfvars** file and add the Sumo Logic Access Key, Access Id and Deployment from Step 1 .